JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] re-arrange to have parent container with text and bars as children
   - [x] center the whole thing
   - [x] experiment using UI instead of sprites/transforms
-- [ ] tool tips to show monster name and health
+- [x] tool tips to show monster name and health
-  - [ ] only show when monster is in player's FOV
+  - [x] only show when monster is in player's FOV
-  - [ ] Do we want to show current health on monster or max?
+  - [x] Do we want to show current health on monster or max?
+Showing max for now
-- [ ] map revealer
+- [ ] map revealer debug key
 - [ ] zoom in/out
   - [ ] HUD should not change.
 Does this mean a different camera or?
+- [ ] only show other player when in FOV
 - [ ] reorg game project to be feature based. core, player, monster, dungeon, etc...
 - [ ] healing potions
 - [ ] inventory and item usage